maxwelleite/syncthinglight/README.md

 * Add the TCP port 22000 Windows firewall exception automatically.
 * Fix the issue "Default Folder" to "C:\Windows\system32\config\systemprofile\Sync" directory.
 Because Syncthing is installed as a service under the "SYSTEM" account.
 * Check if .NET Framework 2.0 is really installed (requirement for winsw) for work on old Windows XP. **Note:** The .NET Framework 2.0 is [installed since Windows Vista](https://blogs.msdn.microsoft.com/astebner/2007/03/14/mailbag-what-version-of-the-net-framework-is-included-in-what-version-of-the-os/).
-* Execute the update for a new version for Syncthing if necessary after install
+* Execute the update for a new version for Syncthing if necessary after install.
-* Automatic download and install the latest Syncthing on installation runtime (not embedded approach)
+* Automatic download and install the latest Syncthing on runtime installation (not embedded approach).

 ## Known issue